How to Delete a Media File on Your Android Device

 Various file management apps are available that can help with finding and deleting an app on any Android system where native file management has been restricted.

 Should you make a mistake deleting data from Android with a file manager, there is no option to restore (unless this is a specified feature of the software).
 However, you might employ a data restore app designed to scan your phone’s storage and retrieve the file you inadvertently rejected.
-Apps capable of doing this include Dumpster Image & Video Restore and Restore Deleted Files.
+Apps capable of doing this include Dumpster Image & Video Restore and Restore Deleted Files [No Longer Available].

 Don’t Overlook Removable Storage!